Using Dev Containers in WSL 2

-Installing the Remote - WSL extension added the Remote Explorer to VS Code.
+Installing the WSL extension added the Remote Explorer to VS Code.
 When we look inside the Explorer, we can see information about our Linux distros:

 Working with containers

-We can leverage the Remote - Containers extension to view and attach to containers, in addition to a variety of other scenarios, such as:
+We can leverage the Dev Containers extension to view and attach to containers, in addition to a variety of other scenarios, such as:

 - Developing within a set of sample containers